Hassan Hassan: Books

 In 2015, Hassan authored a book with Michael Weiss on the rise of the militant group ISIS, titled ISIS: Inside the Army of Terror.
 His book was chosen by The Wall Street Journal as one of 10 must-read works on the evolution of terrorism in the Middle East, one of the London Times Best Books of 2015, and The New York Times Editors' Choice in April 2015.
 The book was reviewed favorably twice in The New York Times, The Guardian, and The Wall Street Journal.
 The Times chief book critic, Michiko Kakutani, said the book gave readers "a fine-grained look at the organization’s evolution through assorted incarnations."
 It has been translated into over a dozen languages.

-On December 24, 2019, Hassan published his translation of a speech of Abu Mohammad al-Julani, the commander-in-chief of the Syrian militant group Tahrir al-Sham, the successor organisation of the Syrian branch of al-Qaeda.
+On December 24, 2019, Hassan published his translation of a speech of Ahmed al-Sharaa, the commander-in-chief of the Syrian militant group Tahrir al-Sham, the successor organisation of the Syrian branch of al-Qaeda.

 New Lines Magazine

 Hassan founded New Lines Magazine, a global affairs magazine, in October 2020.
 Since then, he has acted as its editor-in-chief.
 The magazine was initially launched by the New Lines Institute for Strategy and Policy to showcase the best writing from the Middle East.
 Hassan told the Reuters Institute in 2021 that the magazine was launched in response to Western journalists’ reliance on outdated views of the Middle East, which pervades coverage of the region.

 In September 2022, Hassan announced that the magazine was broadening its coverage to publish stories from around the world.

 Harvard University’s Nieman Lab describes New Lines Magazine's mission as "to serve audiences that want to read long-form, narrative journalism," with an emphasis on "local reporting from journalists and experts".
-The magazine has featured regular contributions by journalists like Clarissa Ward, Arwa Damon or Hala Gorani, and public figures like former U.S. diplomat Robert Ford, Syrian intellectual Mustafa Khalifa or musician Alex Skolnick.
+The magazine has included regular contributions from journalists Clarissa Ward, Arwa Damon and Hala Gorani, and public figures Robert Ford, Syrian intellectual Mustafa Khalifa and musician Alex Skolnick.